Dental Implants in Springfield, IL

 - Permanent teeth replacement

-As previously stated, one of the many advantages of dental implants is their versatility — they can be used for a variety of restorative procedures.
-When you come in for your consultation, your doctor will thoroughly examine your condition and health history, which will help him develop a treatment plan specific to your needs.
-During this initial appointment, you will be able to discuss your goals for treatment, get any questions answered, choose your form of anesthesia, and go over instructions for your pre- and post-operative care.
+When you come in for your consultation, your doctor will take 3D CBCT scans and examine your condition and health history, which will help him develop a treatment plan specific to your needs.
+During this appointment, you will discuss your goals for treatment, have any questions answered, choose your form of anesthesia, and go over instructions for your pre- and post-operative care.

-After you and your doctor both feel confident that you understand what to expect during treatment, we will schedule your surgical appointment.
+After you feel confident and understand what to expect during treatment, we will schedule your surgical appointment.
 Choosing a later date for your procedure gives you time to review your instructions again and prepare yourself adequately.
-The remaining workup for your case is then done by the surgeon and the lab.
 If any questions come up between your consultation and your surgical appointment, please feel free to contact our office.

 Dental Implants in Springfield, IL